a01sa01to/2018CulFesAccount/README.md

-# 2018CulturalFestivalAccountingSystem
+# 2018 Cultural Festival Accounting System
 2018 Cultural Festival
 Accounting System.
 I made.
-It requires PHP.
+It requires environment to execute PHP.
 This is made of only HTML,CSS,JS,PHP.
 Thanks to [FontAwesome](https://fontawesome.com), I could made menu.
 - - -